 - a) Have an interview!
-It could be in-person or virtual such as Teams or Skype. - b) Look for signs of legitimacy: the company has a website, office location and the person you meet with provides you with a business card to show you that they work there. - In some cases, employers who are hiring for home-based businesses may not an office location but should be able to verify their legitimacy website and contact information.
+It could be in-person or via Skype. - b) Look for signs of legitimacy: the company has a website, office location and the person you meet with provides you with a business card to show you that they work there. - In some cases, employers who are hiring for home-based businesses may not an office location but should be able to verify their legitimacy website and contact information.